 Campus Alcohol and Other Drug Abuse (AODA) Services

 - Norris Health Center

-- The Counseling and Consultation Services unit of Norris Health Center offers voluntary, short-term Alcohol and Other Drug Abuse (AODA) evaluation and treatment services that are not mandated for the student.
+- University Counseling Services of Norris Health Center offers voluntary, short-term Alcohol and Other Drug Abuse (AODA) evaluation and treatment services that are not mandated for the student.
 These services include AODA assessments for students who have questions or concerns regarding their use of alcohol or other substances.
 For those students desiring treatment of an identified substance use problem, short-term weekly counseling sessions are also offered.
-For students whose substance use problems require intensive AODA services, referrals to community resources are provided.
-Norris does not offer medications designed specifically for drug detoxification or abstinence maintenance.
+For students whose substance use problems require more intensive AODA services, referrals to community resources are provided.
+University Counseling does NOT offer medications designed specifically for drug detoxification or abstinence maintenance.
 Call University Counseling Services at 414-229-4716 to schedule an appointment.

 - Alcohol and your College Experience (ACE) Program